hmisonne/MicroService_Chirper/README.md

 ### Frontend Server

-To run this app, on your terminal, cd to 00_reactnd-chirper-app-master :
+To run this app on your local machine, cd to chirper-frontend on your terminal:

 * install all project dependencies with `npm install`
 * start the development server with `npm start`